 Classic soccer is the highest level of competition within the North Carolina Youth Soccer Association (NCYSA)

 Our Classic teams compete within the North Carolina Youth Soccer Association (NCYSA).
-Coached by our professional and paid coaching staff, Classic teams train at least 3 times a week, compete in 8-10 League games and will attend 2-3 tournaments throughout each season (Fall/Spring).
+Coached by our professional and paid coaching staff, Classic teams train at least 3 times a week, compete in 8-10 League games and will attend tournaments throughout each season based on level of play, age groups, and if the team is full or half-season.
+(Fall/Spring).

 Classic soccer is reserved for the most committed and talented players for boys and girls starting at U11-U19.
 Classic soccer focus is to continue to build on the technical skills that a player has developed thus far and begin to focus more on the tactical side of the game.